Chancing0/NTHU_CVFX_H1/README.md

 DeepArt can do style transfer image with only a pair of images(content & style), But the result seems not so good.Thus the performance was limited

-Super fast color transfer seems can't do style transfer, because It just try to tune the Hue of whole content image base on the style image
+Super fast color transfer seems can't do style transfer, because It just try to tune the Lab color space of whole content image base on the style image

 <br/><br/>